eTextile/Lulu/Hardware/README.md

 | Optical fibres TPU   | 1.5, 2, 3mm              |                                       |

 ## TODO
-- Optimize the heat dissipation produced by the power LED
+- [ ] Find a partner to develop the electronic
-- Look for side LEDs 60-200 mA
+- [ ] Optimize the heat dissipation produced by the power LED
-- Add POGO PINs on the PCB
+- [ ] Find a side LEDs 0.5W
-- Find a partner to develop the electronic
+- [ ] Add POGO PINs on the PCB
-- Identifying distributors in Europe
+- [ ] Identifying distributors in Europe